lodash/lodash/incident_response_plan.md

 **Expectations**
 - Provide detailed information about the suspected vulnerability.
 - Follow responsible disclosure guidelines (report privately before public disclosure).
-- Cooperate with the security team by providing additional details when needed.
+- Cooperate with the Security Triage Team by providing additional details when needed.
 - Test and verify patches (when applicable).
 - Respect security timelines and avoid premature public disclosure.